StephanMusgrave/unipop/README.md

 'Pops' page
 ---
+You pop something on unipop to sell; so each item a user tries to sell is referred to as a 'pop'.

+Your 'pops page' is similar to a profile page, where all the pops you're selling or wanting can be seen.

 [Back to the top]

 Design Principles
 ===
 <!-- mobile first, responsive design, bootstrap elements, bootstrap buttons, grid/image-central view etc. Muhanad, Emma? -->
+Mobile first was our motto for the design.
+The design is responsive and uses bootstrap elements.
 [Back to the top]

 Technologies Used